glFusion/astore/README.md

 Amazon for each item.
 In this case you do not need to obtain access and secret keys, but some of the plugin's functionality will be limited.

+If you select "No" here, you will need to add the Amazon "Text+Image" link to each product.

 ### AWS Access Key, Secret Key, Associate ID
 Enter your Amazon credentials here.
 Visit the Affiliate home page (above) to create your credentialsa.